RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Make dice summary use e.g. 3d6 rather than d6 x 3
+* Ensure dice bag results are listed in reverse chronological order.

 ## Plans/TODO

-* Dice bag results that haven't gone to history yet are listed in arbitrary order, not reverse chronological.
 * Rolling d% comes up as "Disconnected" - not getting user name
 * Put back result verification between clients, just report/flag if there's a difference.